polyaxon/polyaxon/site/docs/intro/builds/building-containers-custom-dockerfile.md

 ## Overview

-In the previous tutorial we showed how to create a the docker image docker image `polyaxon/polyaxon-quick-start`, which was built using a Polyaxonfile using an init Dockerfile.
+In the previous tutorial we showed how to create the docker image `polyaxon/polyaxon-quick-start` using the init Dockerfile.
 In this tutorial we will show how to use a custom Dockerfile from a local folder or a remote repo.

 > **Note**: You can build docker images outside of Polyaxon, or use your own system.